The library provides assistive technologies in a quiet study room setting for those with special visual needs.

 Use of the Poynter Library Instruction Classroom is intended to support USF’s library instruction, research and service goals, promote user education and emphasize information literacy.

 The Library Instruction Classroom is designed for both demonstration of and the practical hands-on learning with various library electronic information systems.
 Access is available to the Libraries of the USF System Catalogs, the Internet, and various software applications.
 The Hardware & Software Resources Guide contains a complete listing of all the software & hardware currently available in the room.
 Secured using a combination of mandatory profiles and system policies, student access to machines is provided according to the needs of the instructor.
 Software installations cannot be initiated by instructors or users, but will be performed by in-house technicians only.
-Twenty seven Dell GX 780 computers with 17 inch flat panel screens are available for use as student machines.
-One instructor machine with a larger 17 inch flat panel augments the instructor desk, all computers employ Windows 7, are fully networked and have unrestricted internet access.
+Twenty four Dell GX 9010 computers with 22 inch wide screen flat panel screens are available for use as student machines.
+One instructor machine with a 17 inch flat panel augments the instructor desk, all computers employ Windows 7, are fully networked and have unrestricted internet access.
 The lab is further equipped with two dry erase boards and a PROXIMA 6850 ceiling mounted projection system.
 The projections system as well as all student machines are set to a resolution of 600X800, although the instructor station and projection system are capable of 1280X1024 resolution with thousands of colors.
 Also available to the instructor is a Sympodium instructional display system, a videocassette recorder, and a laser pointing unit.